 Inability to Commit Crime

-This works well for assault charges because even if you threaten someone but clearly cannot follow through with that threat, it is not considered assault.
-For example, if a person with two broken hands in a cast threatens to choke the person in front of them at that moment, this is not considered assault because the person with broken hands cannot actually choke anyone.
+For example, if a person with two broken hands in casts threatens to choke the person in front of them at that moment, this is not considered assault because the person with broken hands cannot actually choke anyone.

 Schedule Your Free Consultation